 .
 Click on Save & Apply.

 .
-Use the following URL to make calls from curl or Postman.
+Use curl or Postman to test the new URI.
 You should receive the same response as before.
+For example:

 Postman sometimes caches the response.
 If you do not see changes after a while, try using curl or your browser instead.